Andrea del Sarto: Personal life

-Andrea married Lucrezia (del Fede), widow of a hatter named Carlo, of Recanati, on 26 December 1512.
+Andrea married Lucrezia (del Fede), the widow of a hatter named Carlo, of Recanati, on 26 December 1512.
 Lucrezia appears in many of his paintings, often as a Madonna.
-However, Vasari describes her as "faithless, jealous, and vixenish with the apprentices".
-She is similarly characterized in Robert Browning's poem.
+Giorgio Vasari (1511–1574) describes her as "faithless, jealous, and vixenish with the apprentices".
+In Robert Browning's poem this characterisation is adapted.

 Andrea died in Florence at age 44 during an outbreak of Bubonic Plague at the end of September 1530.
 He was buried unceremoniously by the Misericordia in the church of the Servites.
 In Lives of the Artists, Vasari claimed Andrea received no attention at all from his wife during his terminal illness.
-However, it was well known at the time that plague was highly contagious, so it has been speculated that Lucrezia was simply afraid to contract the virulent and frequently-fatal disease.
+However, it was well known at the time that plague was highly contagious, so it has been speculated that Lucrezia might have been afraid of contracting the virulent and frequently-fatal disease.
 If true, this well-founded caution was rewarded, as she survived her husband by 40 years.

 Critical assessment and legacy

-It was Michelangelo who had introduced Vasari in 1524 to Andrea's studio.
-He is said to have thought very highly of Andrea's talents.
-Of those who initially followed his style in Florence, the most prominent would have been Jacopo Pontormo, but also Rosso Fiorentino, Francesco Salviati, and Jacopino del Conte.
+Said to have thought very highly of Andrea's talents, Michelangelo introduced thirteen-year-old Vasari to Andrea's studio in 1524.
+Of those who initially followed Andrea's style in Florence, the most prominent would be Jacopo Pontormo, along with Rosso Fiorentino, Francesco Salviati, and Jacopino del Conte.
 Other lesser known assistants and pupils include Bernardo del Buda, Lamberto Lombardi, Nannuccio Fiorentino, and Andrea Squazzella.

-Vasari, however, was highly critical of his teacher, alleging that, although having all the prerequisites of a great artist, he lacked ambition and that divine fire of inspiration which animated the works of his more famous contemporaries: Leonardo da Vinci, Michelangelo, and Raphael.
+Vasari, however, was highly critical of his teacher, alleging that, although having all the prerequisites of a great artist, he lacked ambition and a divine fire of inspiration that animated the works of his more famous contemporaries: Leonardo da Vinci, Michelangelo, and Raphael.

 On 21 November 1848, the play Andre del Sarto, by Alfred de Musset, premiered in Paris.

-In 1968 the opera Andrea del Sarto by French composer Jean-Yves Daniel-Lesur was based on Alfred de Musset's 1848 play.
+In 1968, the opera Andrea del Sarto by French composer Jean-Yves Daniel-Lesur was based on Alfred de Musset's 1848 play.